bschaeffer/getopti/README.md

 ## Problems to Solve/Todo

-* Much more documentation is needed
+* Much more documentation is needed (variables, constants, etc..)
-* Many more tests are needed (PHPUnit)
+* A few more tests are needed (run `phpunit . && open Reports/index.html` for info on what needs testing)
-* Add a `usage()` method.
-Allow for indicating usage for both verbose and non-verbose output.
-* Should we run the 'callbacks' even if the option wasn't specified by the user?
 * Add functionality that would allow indicating which options are allowed to be specified multiple times.
 Something like "ITEM [+]" or "[ITEM] [+]" (see Mercurial's help output as an example).

 ## License